HKU-BAL/Clair3-Trio/docs/trio/representation_unification_trio.md

 # Clair3 Representation Unification

-## this doc is tailor for Clair3-Trio, most of the code are idential to Clair3's representation unification, except for having addtional get true steps (8, 9).

 ## Introduction

-This document shows how Clair3 unifies the representation between the training materials and true variant set.
+This document shows how to unify the representation between the training materials and true variant set.

+This doc is tailor for Clair3-Trio, most of the code are idential to Clair3's representation unification, except for having addtional get true steps (8, 9).

+Note that for training a Clair-Trio model, this process should **separately apply to All child, parent_1, and parent_2 samples**.

 ----